m-spangenberg/exercises_machinelearning/README.md

 ### **Linear Regression Model**

+There exists many forms of Linear Regression, let's take a look at the most basic type first.

-Often called **Univariate Linear Regression**, or Linear Regression with one variable, for instance: The price of houses given their size.
+* **Univariate Linear Regression**, where we have one feature (variable), for instance the price of a house given the size of the house.

 Our training set is fed features $x$ and targets $y$ and our supervised algorithm will produce some function (a hypothesis, which is our model).
 The job of this function is to take a new feature (input variable) and produce an estimate, also called y-hat, which is a predicted value of $y$ in a regression equation.

 $$f_{wb}(x) = wx+b$$